tenpy/tenpy/doc/contributing.rst

         r"""<- this r makes me a raw string, thus '\' has no special meaning.
         Otherwise you would need to escape backslashes, e.g. in math formulas.

-        You can include cross references to classes, methods, functions etc, like :class:`~tenpy.linalg.np_conserved.Array`, :meth:`~tenpy.linalg.np_conserved.Array.to_ndarray` or :func:`tenpy.tools.math.toiterable`.
+        You can include cross references to classes, methods, functions, modules like :class:`~tenpy.linalg.np_conserved.Array`, :meth:`~tenpy.linalg.np_conserved.Array.to_ndarray`,
-        Within the python docstrings, documents of the userguides can be references like :doc:`../IntroNpc`.
+        :func:`tenpy.tools.math.toiterable`, :mod:`tenpy.linalg.np_conserved`.
+        The ~ in the beginning makes only the last part of the name appear in the generated documentation.
+        Documents of the userguide can be referenced with :doc:`/intro_npc` even from inside the doc-strings.
+        You can also cross-link to other documentations, e.g. :class:`numpy.ndarray`, :func`scipy.linalg.svd` and :mod: will work.

+        Moreover, you can link to github issues, arXiv papers, dois, and topics in the community forum with e.g. :issue:`5`, :arxiv:`1805.00055`, :doi:`10.1000/1` and :forum:`3`.

         Write inline formulas as :math:`H |\Psi\rangle = E |\Psi\rangle` or displayed equations as
         .. math ::

            e^{i\pi} + 1 = 0